aragonzkresearch/tlcs-c/examples/howtoencrypt.md

-# How to use our system to encrypt
+# How to use TLCS

 ## Encrypt with Openssl tools and libraries
 In the files `examples/scripts/setup.sh`,  `examples/scripts/encrypt.sh` and `examples/scripts/decrypt.sh` we provided a complete public key encryption system based on openssl.
 Precisely, we implement the [Integrated Encryption Sscheme (IES)](https://en.wikipedia.org/wiki/Integrated_Encryption_Scheme) public key encryption scheme with respect to the curve ``secp256k1`` and using ``aes256`` as symmetric encryption scheme and ``pbkdf2`` as key derivation function.